-If your target market is specifiers and key decision-makers in the building services sector, Building Services News is the perfect solution.
+If your target market is specifiers and key decision-makers in the building services sector, Building Services Engineering is the perfect solution.
 Circulation includes consulting engineers, architects, heating and plumbing contractors, gas installers, refrigeration engineers, energy managers, property and facility managers, and senior personnel in the Office of Public Works, Government Departments, County Councils, etc.

-Building Services News is also the official publication partner for many of the industry’s professional and trade representative bodies, including the Chartered Institution of Building Services Engineers (CIBSE); American Society of Heating & Air Conditioning Engineers, Ireland Section (ASHRAE); The Heat Pump Association (HPA); the Association of Plumbing & Heating Contractors of Ireland (APHCI); the Irish Ventilation Industry Association (IVIA); and the Institute of Refrigeration of Ireland (IRI).
+Building Services Engineering is also the official publication partner for many of the industry’s professional and trade representative bodies, including the Chartered Institution of Building Services Engineers (CIBSE); American Society of Heating & Air Conditioning Engineers, Ireland Section (ASHRAE); The Heat Pump Association (HPA); the Association of Plumbing & Heating Contractors of Ireland (APHCI); the Irish Ventilation Industry Association (IVIA); and the Institute of Refrigeration of Ireland (IRI).

 Just like all other essential purchasing decisions, deciding where and when to advertise is based on key factors such as: